sschia/magres/README.md

 # magres
-MAS-based group recommendation
+MAS-based group recommendation: MAGRES

-This repository contains information about the experimental evaluation of MAGRES for recommending POIs for group of users.
+This repository contains information about the main characteristics of the proposed group recommendation approach and the experimental evaluation of MAGRES for recommending POIs for group of users.

 The content of the repository is the following: